 Office of Professional Regulation

-Each year the Attorney Disciplinary Board and the Grievance Commission issues a joint annual report concerning their budgets, dispositions and notable rule changes.
-The 2017 ADB and Grievance Commission Annual Report can be found by clicking here.
-The 2016 ADB and Grievance Commission Annual Report is archived here.
+Each year the Attorney Disciplinary Board and the Grievance Commission issue a joint annual report concerning their budgets, dispositions, and notable rule changes.

 Attorney Disciplinary Board